dabuell/SCElectionAnalysis/README.md

 file names starting with 'x', 'y', or 'z' so they collate to the bottom of a list of files and I can see them.

-The 'zconfigfile' file is what I used for the June primary.
+The 'zconfigfile' file is what I used for the 2018 primary and general election.
 The driver reads only what it needs:
 * The directory that fills out the path to the data.
 * The date of Election Day.